 Fluffy Mexican Cauliflower Rice seasoned with sweet red pepper paste, spices, lime, and fresh cilantro.
 It’s a completely low-carb alternative to traditional Mexican rice.
-Serve alongside your favorite chicken dinners or eat a bowl of this alone.
-You are going to love its spicy kick!♡
+Serve alongside your favorite Mexican Dish, or eat a bowl of this alone.
+It’s dairy-free, gluten-free, and vegan!

-I’ve taken in some quality insight from friends how cauliflower rice simply wasn’t “their thing.”
+I’ve taken in some quality insight from friends that cauliflower rice simply wasn’t “their thing.”
 I can totally understand why.
-For one, when you think of rice, you probably imagine a food that is pretty neutral in flavor.
+For one, when you think of rice, you probably imagine a pretty neutral food flavor.

 What Ingredients do I need to Make Mexican Cauliflower Rice?